Opinion – Are You Convinced But Wrong?

 • Their conviction that their solution was the solution

-The graph below shows those two items as the X and Y scales.
+The graph below displays these two items on the X and Y scales.
 The left or Y scale shows the degree of conviction - "Unsure to Absolute Conviction."
-And, the bottom or X scale shows the degree of documented facts for their solution - "Outright Lie to Well Documented Truth."
+The bottom or X scale shows the degree of documented facts for their solution, ranging from "Outright Lie to Well Documented Truth."

 The Correlation

-With those two scales, you might be like me and expect the correlation to be like the picture above, right?
-That correlation is as follows: when facts are well documented, people would “pound the table” about their conviction.
+With those two scales, you might be like me and expect the correlation to be like the picture above.
+That correlation is stated as follows: people will “pound the table” about their conviction when the facts are well-documented.

 Well, that did not happen in this situation.
 Watch the video to see how opinion ruled the day.
-Note the variety of answers on the chart and where a large group of answers were.
+Also, note the variety of answers on the chart and where many answers were.

 Here is a quote from the book.